Love Crime (song): Background

 Series creator Bryan Fuller, who had contacted her in November 2014, described the song (composed by Siouxsie with Brian Reitzell) as "epic".
 Reitzell had previously worked for Siouxsie in 2006 for the Marie Antoinette soundtrack when he re-orchestrated the introduction of Siouxsie and the Banshees's debut single "Hong Kong Garden" with strings players for Sofia Coppola's film.

 On recording the song, Siouxsie has stated:

 Releases

-The song was made available for digital download on 4 December 2015, titled as "Love Crime (Amuse-Bouche Version)".
+Two different versions of the song were released.
+"Love Crime (Amuse-Bouche Version)" was made available for digital download on 4 December 2015.

 "Love Crime" (retitled "Love Crime from the Wrath of the Lamb") was included on Hannibal Season 3 – Volume 2 (Original Television Soundtrack), which was issued by Lakeshore Records in digital format on 11 December 2015, and on CD in January 2016.
 A double vinyl edition, was issued by Invada Records on 27 May 2016 on black vinyl, and blue vinyl (the latter being only available on the label website).

 The song became available for streaming in 2022.